The Language Use Inventory (LUI) is a

 standardized parent-report questionnaire

 The LUI meets urgent calls for a standardized, empirically validated measure of children's early language use (pragmatic language development) for very young children.

-The LUI is now in use in over 30 states in the U.S.,
+The LUI is now in use in 40 states in the U.S.,

 8 provinces in Canada, and in the U.K., Ireland, Australia, and New Zealand!

 The LUI is included among a set of recommended measures for evaluating the efficacy of interventions that target spoken language acquisition in children with autism spectrum disorders by a panel of experts convened by the NIH's National Institute on Deafness and Other Communication Disorders (Tager-Flusberg et al., 2009).

 Automated Scoring of LUI included with every purchase!